Available for Adoption

 - Requires another dog in home: No

-- Okay with dogs of all sizes: Yes, sometimes picky about her friends
+- Okay with dogs of all sizes: Yes

-- Okay with cats: No, but has prey drive with squirrels
+- Okay with cats: No, has high prey-drive

-- Okay with children under 12 years old: Yes
+- Okay with children under 12 years old: Older, respectful kids, yes

-- Requires a fenced yard: YesNote: dogs must always be leashed whenever outside of a contained area
+- Requires a fenced yard: no, but working on leash trainingNote: dogs must always be leashed whenever outside of a contained area

 Please note that some of our dogs are obtained from shelters, surrendered to our care, or released from breeders.
 Each animal's bio is based on our experience of the animal within our care, an educated guess based on physical characteristics, temperament and information shared.
 Some of the animals come from situations where they are lacking experience in a home and confidence in humans.
 In turn, they require another companion dog and/or a fenced in yard in their forever home in order for them to feel safe.
 If you are interested in a particular dog whose bio states those needs and do not currently have them, please understand that your home might not be the right fit.
 Please use the filter on our Adoptable Dogs page to find the perfect match for your home.